wannesm/dotsandboxes/README.md

 ### Game end

-When the game ends, the following message is send:
+When the game ends after an action, the message is slightly altered:

     {
-        "type": "end",
+        "type": "end,
-        "game": 123456,
+        "game": "123456",
+        "player": 1,
+        "nextplayer": 0,
+        "score": [3, 1],
+        "location": [1, 1],
+        "orientation": "v",
         "winner": 1
     }

+The `type` field becomes `end` and a new field `winner` is set to the player that has won the game.

 Contact information